You could spend a lifetime getting to know a megalopolis like Tokyo, and there are so many things you could do when you’re visiting.

 13. Cycle Around Tokyo

-Getting around Japan is famously clean, safe, modern, and efficient.
+Getting around Japan is famously efficient, thanks to a public transportation system that’s clean, safe, modern, and reliable.
 Tokyo’s train system is a marvel, but riding crowded carriages every day quickly grows old.
 Exploring the city on bike, on the other hand, is a fantastic way to explore Tokyo neighborhoods and work up an appetite at the same time.

 Rent a bicycle or join a cycling tour; stay within the metropolitan area or explore some forests and mountains on the outskirts of Tokyo.
 Whatever you choose, it’ll be a fun and different experience of the city.
 Wear a helmet and ride responsibly.